 ElectroCat's activities are primarily focused in the areas of high-throughput capability development, multi-scale modeling, and catalyst synthesis and characterization methods.
 The first two of these will enable researchers to test potential catalyst materials at an unprecedented pace and to do so in an informed manner, respectively.
 The last of these plays a foundational role in developing the consortium toolset, in aiding Consortium partners in catalyst and electrode development, and in maximizing the benefit of the Consortium overall.
 ElectroCat is co-led by Argonne National Laboratory and Los Alamos National Laboratory.

-The Fuel Cell Technologies Office has established collaborative research consortia like ElectroCat comprising a core team of U.S. Department of Energy (DOE) national laboratories that supports competitively selected individual projects.
+The Hydrogen and Fuel Cell Technologies Office has established collaborative research consortia like ElectroCat comprising a core team of U.S. Department of Energy (DOE) national laboratories that supports competitively selected individual projects.
 These core teams have the responsibility to carry out foundational research and provide support for the individual projects' research efforts.
 As a part of DOE's Energy Materials Network formed under the Materials Genome Initiative, the ElectroCat network will also actively curate a database to inform PGM-free catalyst and electrode development while also protecting the intellectual property of those working with the Consortium.

 Learn more about ElectroCat.

 National Laboratory Co-Leads